LokeshShelva/pythonproject/README.md

-# Mini Project - DataVizpy
+# Mini Project - DataViz

 ## Instllation guide
 * Clone the repositary into the project folder.